-Entries are based on comments from readers who write to us about their good and bad experiences at hotels and B&Bs.
-We also get reports from our team of inspectors who stay anonymously and unannounced at the Guide’s expense.
+Entries are based primarily on comments from readers who write to us about their good and bad experiences at hotels and B&Bs.
+We also get reports from our team of inspectors who stay anonymously at the Guide’s expense.
 We also receive info from a questionnaire filled out by hotels annually, and at times use trusted secondary sources as well.

 The entries are updated continuously on this website.
-The printed Guide is published annually in October.
-Each year there is a considerable turnover usually more than 10%: hotels are dropped if they change hands or if there is a decline in standards.
+The Guide is officially updated annually in October/November.
+Each year there is a considerable turnover.

-Every year the Guide gives awards, called Césars, to 10 hotels in various categories, and plaques are presented to the winning hoteliers at a publication launch party.
-There are also prizes for those readers who submit the best reports.
+Every year the Guide gives awards, called Césars, to 12 hotels in various categories, and plaques are presented to the winning hoteliers at a publication launch party.
+There are also bimonthly prizes for those readers who submit the best reports.